PhD in Higher Education Administration

 To that end, we expect all graduates of our programs will be able to:

-- Advance Social Justice & Transformative Practice within the campus community
+- Advance social justice & inclusion practices within their campus community

 Program Admissions Requirements